daronphang/programming-resources/caching/design/invalidation.md

 While this can work for many cases, most users expect changes to be reflected faster than the TTL.
 However, lowering the default TTL to a very small value can sink the cache hit rate and reduce its effectiveness.

+To prevent multiple objects from expiring at the same time, TTLs can be intentionally scattered.
+This technique is called **TTL jitter**.

+### Purposes

+TTL is used to serve three main purposes:

+- **Bounding inconsistency**: It is possible that objects stored are stale
+- **Implicit deletion**: Reflects the intrinsic lifespan of stored objects
+- **Periodic refresh**: Promote data freshness

 ## Cache control headers

 Cache control headers are used by the origin server to provide instructions to the CDN regarding caching behavior.
 These headers can dictate the cacheability of content, its TTL, and other caching-related settings.